 Techniques & Options

 Hysteroscopy can be performed as a purely diagnostic investigation or as an operative procedure that treats abnormalities at the same time.
-Your specialist will recommend the appropriate approach based on your ultrasound findings, medical history, and fertility goals.
+The appropriate approach is determined by your ultrasound findings, medical history, and fertility goals.

 Both types are performed through the natural opening of the cervix — there are no incisions and no scars.
 The hysteroscope is connected to a camera that projects a magnified, high-definition image onto a monitor, allowing your specialist to examine every part of the uterine cavity in detail.